 "But I've always been working since the day I left college, Pa," I had wanted to say because my experience was different.
 "I always had a lot of cash," he kept repeating.

-He told me all about his abundance of cash at the time when I never had enough to survive, so poor, I could not even afford to take a few days off.
+He told me all about his abundance of cash at the time when I never had enough to survive, so poor, I could not even afford to take a few days off from work.
 I had wanted to ask, so, where is your money, Pa?
 Can you save a daughter with your lots of money?
-But an admission of poverty would surely flare him up.
+But an admission of poverty would surely anger him.
 "Pobre?!
 Kinsa'y ingon, pobre?!" he'd say, and so, I kept everything to myself.

 After delighting at the picture of the younger Pa, my eyes fell on the rather strong and uneven handwriting on the card's left corner, the same cursive that appeared on my birth certificate.
-Even the handwriting spoke about my Pa, the boy who was already working the farm when he was still nine years old.
-When they got to Mindanao, he had wanted to be a pilot, just like his Uncle, he said, but when he was able to buy the land, he had set aside the dream and helped four of his younger siblings go to school.
+Even the handwriting spoke about my Pa.
+It may have lacked the grace and spontaneity of someone accustomed to hold the pen but it showed the stubborn firmness, the grit and determination of the boy who was already working the farm since he was still nine years old.
+When they got to Mindanao, he had wanted to study and be a pilot, just like his Uncle, he said.
+But when the family was able to buy land, he had set aside the dream and helped four of his younger siblings go to school.
 At times, when he was bedridden, he still had his memories of Uncle Erin or of Uncle Jose--which of the two uncles was the pilot or the priest, I still kept confusing, until now--and how, he was taken in an airplane with the Uncle once, when he was still a boy.